WeblateOrg/weblate/docs/admin/projects.rst

     Message used when committing translation, see :ref:`commit-message`.
 Committer name
     Name of commiter used on Weblate commits, the author will be always the real translator.
 On some VCS this might be not supported.
+Default value can be changed by :setting:`DEFAULT_COMMITER_NAME`.
 Committer email
     Email of commiter used on Weblate commits, the author will be always the real translator.
 On some VCS this might be not supported.
+Default value can be changed by :setting:`DEFAULT_COMMITER_EMAIL`.
 Language filter
     Regular expression which is used to filter translation when scanning for file mask.
 This can be used to limit list of languages mnaged by Weblate